 Your response to my first note has been generous and overwhelming, with people posting the #onesmallthing hashtag and writing me personal notes about their own experiences where someone did one small thing for them and it cascaded in a big way.

-Whether it was an email from a woman who felt truly connected as part of the Parlay House community, a young person who benefitted from honest feedback about how they can perform better, or an old employee recounting how career encouragement many years ago shaped her future career choices, it is really evident that something small can have impact far greater than the actual event.
+Whether it was an email from a woman who felt truly connected as part of the Parlay House community, a young person who benefitted from honest feedback about how they can perform better, or an old employee recounting how career encouragement many years ago shaped her future career choices, it is really evident that something small can have an impact far greater than the actual event.
 That makes me so hopeful, because all of us are capable of taking small actions to pull someone else forward, and we can all afford to give this way.

 We’ve got something real and meaningful here.